Mercedes Pascual: Awards and honors

 In 1996, Pascual received the U.S. Department of Energy Alexander Hollaender Distinguished Postdoctoral Fellowship to study at Princeton University.

 She received a Centennial fellowship from the James S. McDonnell Foundation in 1999.

 In 2002, Discover magazine recognized Pascual as one of the 50 most important women in science.

 Pascual received the 2014 Robert H. MacArthur Award from the Ecological Society of America.

-Pascual is a member of the American Association for the Advancement of Science, and served on its board of directors from 2015–2019.
+Pascual is a member of the American Association for the Advancement of Science, and served on its board of directors from 2015 to 2019.
 She was elected a Fellow of the Ecological Society of America in 2015.
 In 2019, she was elected to the American Academy of Arts and Sciences.